Homepage

 A task that has been suspended by one of more calls to vTaskSuspend() will be made available for running again by a single call to xTaskResumeFromISR().

-vTaskResumeFromISR() should not be used to synchronise a task with an interrupt if there is a chance that the interrupt could arrive prior to the task being suspended - as this can lead to interrupts being missed.
-Use of a semaphore as a synchronisation mechanism would avoid this eventuality.
+xTaskResumeFromISR() is generally considered a dangerous function because its actions are not latched.
+For this reason it should definitely not be used to synchronise a task with an interrupt if there is a chance that the interrupt could arrive prior to the task being suspended, and therefore the interrupt being lost.
+Use of a semaphore, or preferable a direct to task notification, would avoid this eventuality.
+A worked example that uses a direct to task notification is provided.

 Parameters: